 We continue to meet each month, with several founder members still attending regularly.
 Half of the regulars travel from the Wirral, North Wales and all parts of Lancashire and we frequently welcome overseas members to the meetings or visitors who have arrived via the weekly Help Desk.

-The Liverpool Group have volunteers who run a weekly Help Desk
+The Liverpool group have volunteers who hold a weekly help desk every TUESDAY

 All are welcome with any Queries to Family History.